 How Much Does Machu Picchu Trek Cost?

 …Hurts.
 The advertised price on the website was $555 / £379 per person.
 Like with every company you are expected to pay a deposit which we paid through PayPal ($200 / £134.50) each but there was a 5.5% charge on this so we ended up paying $211 / £142 each.
-The rest of the balance can be paid in Cusco but unfortunately the ATMs only let you take out $200 per day and we arrived in Cusco two days before we trekked so we had to pay both cash ($400 / £269 which covered both of us) and $311 / £209 on Visa.
+The rest of the balance can be paid in Cusco but unfortunately, the ATMs only let you take out $200 per day and we arrived in Cusco two days before we trekked so we had to pay both cash ($400 / £269 which covered both of us) and $311 / £209 on Visa.
 Annoyingly, there was a 5.5% charge for using Visa too.
 We ended up paying $325 / £218.50 (including commission) on the Visa for two.
 At least three weeks of our budget.
 But it was worth it.
 Naturally, there are considerably cheaper companies but the service we received was superb.
 You get what you pay for.

 Additional And Optional Costs

 You can also hire walking sticks for $15 / £10.24, a sleeping bag for $20 / £13.65 and an air mattress $15 (you get a mat supplied).
 Thanks to Alpaca Expeditions for throwing these in free to cover this honest review.
 The sleeping bag is by North Face and creates a cosy cocoon!
-Along with the hot water bottle the porters gave me and the llama wool blanket I was snug as a bug.
+Along with the hot water bottle, the porters gave me and the llama wool blanket I was snug as a bug.
 I would recommend the airbed but I never camp without one, I’m such a sleep snob.

 The Hidden Cost Of Machu Picchu Treks

 The website and information sheet states that tipping your team is ‘100% voluntary.’
 However, this is not true.
 We had a very awkward exchange after our last lunch with our (otherwise excellent) guide as we attempted to hand over our collective tip, he stated that this was only the ‘minimum recommendation’ and we could pay more.
 Alpaca recommend 60 soles per porter (£13) we assumed the commis chef was in this category and 150 soles (£32) for the chef (the food is immense).
 This worked out at 65 soles (£14) per person.
 This put one couple over budget so they put in 30 soles less.
 The guide’s dissatisfaction put a bit of a downer on the lunch for a while.
-Another member of the group later added more money into the pot.
+Another member of the group later added more money to the pot.

 I think it needs to be made much clearer to travellers on a tight budget that the tip is expected so they can factor in this cost.
 If the suggested amount isn’t enough, a higher amount must be made clear.